 The annual state of the environment report card on the coast provides an update on the environment and our monitoring - Coastal SOE report card

 The Hawke's Bay Marine and Coastal Group (HBMaC) has developed a 'roadmap' for future coastal and marine research for the region.

 Their intent and vision is to achieve a healthy and functioning marine ecosystem in Hawke's Bay that supports and abundant and sustainable fishery.
-The multi-stakeholder HBMaC group includes recreational and commercial fishing interests, tangata whenua as well as government agencies and HBRC.
+The multi-stakeholder HBMaC group includes recreational and commercial fishing interests, tangata whenua as well as government agencies and the Regional Council.

 The Marine and Coastal Roadmap was launched on 8 June by Hon Stuart Nash, Minister of Fisheries.

 Find out more about our coastal environment in our video below.

 Some areas along our coast and in our coastal waters are designated as ‘Significant’ in the Regional Coastal Environment Plan -

 Cape Kidnappers is an iconic emblem of Hawke’s Bay.
 It is a site of international importance as one of the world’s most accessible mainland gannet colonies.

 Pania Reef is the most significant feature of the Hawke's Bay seabed.
 Lying approximately 800m north of the Port of Napier, not only is this series of banks and pinnacles iconic of Napier, signifying important cultural legend, but also provides habitat for crayfish and many fish species.

 Waimarama and Ocean Beaches are long, sandy beaches popular with holidaymakers, swimmers and surfers.
 The dunes at Ocean Beach represent the most intact dune system remaining on the eastern North Island between East Cape and Wellington.
 It provides important habitat for penguins, sea birds, lizards, and is the last stronghold of the native sand binder, pingao.